MicrosoftDocs/visualstudio-docs/docs/modeling/navigate-and-update-layer-models-in-program-code.md

  <xref:Microsoft.VisualStudio.ArchitectureTools.Extensibility.Layer.ArtifactReferenceExtensions.CreateArtifactReferenceAsync%2A> creates an artifact reference from an <xref:EnvDTE.Project> or <xref:EnvDTE.ProjectItem>.
 This is an asynchronous operation.
 Therefore, you usually provide a callback that is called when the creation is complete.

- Layer Artifact References should not be confused with Artifacts in use case diagrams.
+ Layer Artifact References are different to Artifacts in use case diagrams.

 ## Shapes and Diagrams
  Two objects are used to represent each element in a layer model: an <xref:Microsoft.VisualStudio.ArchitectureTools.Extensibility.Layer.ILayerElement>, and an <xref:Microsoft.VisualStudio.ArchitectureTools.Extensibility.Presentation.IShape>.
 The `IShape` represents the position and size of the shape on the diagram.
 In layer models, every `ILayerElement` has one `IShape`, and every `IShape` on a dependency diagram has one `ILayerElement`. `IShape` is also used for UML models.
 Therefore, not every `IShape` has a layer element.